Can Dogs Eat Walnuts ? – Itsaboutdog

 Allergic Reaction To Walnuts In Dogs

-Nuts can cause severe allergic reactions, negatively affect the pancreas and put a significant burden on the liver.
-The signs the dog owner can notice in the body of the canine for walnut toxicity include panting, restlessness, excessive salivation, vomiting, incoordination, and diarrhea.
+Nuts can cause severe allergic reactions, negatively affect the pancreas, and put a significant burden on the liver.
+The signs the dog owner can notice in the canine’s body for walnut toxicity include panting, restlessness, excessive salivation, vomiting, incoordination, and diarrhea.

-Nuts contain a large number of healthy fats, amino acids, oils, and proteins.
+Nuts contain many healthy fats, amino acids, oils, and proteins.
 All these elements can have a positive effect on the dog’s body.
-But at the same time, nuts are a very fatty and high-calorie food that can cause digestive upset in a pet.
+However, at the same time, nuts are a very fatty and high-calorie food that can cause digestive upset in a pet.
 High-calorie content can cause obesity in dogs.
 On average, each nut contains from 550 to 850 kcal.

 How To Feed Walnuts To Your Dog